Reviews10 min read

 Who Is Cloudways Best For?

-Freelance developers and agencies — managing multiple client sites from one dashboard, with clean team permissions and staging environments, is where Cloudways genuinely shines.
-If you're billing clients for hosting and marking it up, the economics work out very nicely.
+Freelance developers and agencies — managing multiple client sites from one dashboard with clean team permissions and staging environments is where Cloudways genuinely excels.
+If you're billing clients for hosting and marking it up, the economics work out nicely.

 Growing WooCommerce stores — the DigitalOcean 4GB or 8GB tier with Redis object caching handles WooCommerce traffic well.
-Shared hosting simply cannot scale with a real ecommerce catalog once you hit meaningful traffic volume.
+Shared hosting simply can't scale once you hit meaningful traffic volume with a real ecommerce catalog.

 Developers who want control without full DevOps — you get SSH access, Git, WP-CLI, and you don't have to manually configure NGINX from scratch.
 That's a comfortable middle ground for most developers who want power without the 3am server fires.

 Businesses migrating off shared hosting — if your site is outgrowing SiteGround or Bluehost and you're not ready to pay Kinsta prices, Cloudways is the natural next step.
-It's almost exactly the bridge it advertises itself as.
+It's almost exactly the bridge it advertises.

 Who Should Look Elsewhere?

-Budget-first users — at $14/month base with no email hosting and add-on costs piling up, Cloudways isn't the cheapest option by a long shot.
+Budget-first users — at $14/month base with no email hosting and add-on costs piling up, Cloudways isn't the cheapest option.
 Shared hosting at $3–5/month from Hostinger or SiteGround will serve light-traffic sites just fine.

 Enterprise businesses needing formal SLAs — Cloudways doesn't offer them on standard plans.
 Large enterprises should look at WP Engine or dedicated Managed AWS services instead.